riddhishah1989/weather-app-demo/README.md

 📍 Location-Based Weather: Fetches weather data based on the user's current location.

-🔄 Periodic Updates: Weather data is refreshed automatically after 30 minutes to ensure it remains up-to-date.

 🛠️ Error Handling: Displays appropriate error messages for scenarios like no internet connection or invalid search queries.

 # Technologies Used